-Wawa's senior population is predicted to continue to rise and there are many barriers to aging in place including the inability to maintain property, followed by inadequate finances, illness, the need for safety and security, inadequate family support, and transportation issues. access Due to lack appropriate affordable housing available in Wawa, there is outmigration for those experiencing these barriers to other communities that can provide options.
-To appropriate housing overcome these barriers, Wawa will need to work to provide creative housing alternatives that would allow the senior population to remain in Wawa and age in place with suitable housing options.
+Wawa's senior population is predicted to increase and there are many barriers to aging in place including the inability to maintain property. followed by inadequate finances, illness, the need for safety and security, inadequate family support, and transportation issues. access Due to lack of appropriate affordable housing available in Wawa, there is outmigration for those experiencing these barriers to other communities that can provide options. appropriate housing То overcome these barriers, Wawa will need to work to provide creative housing alternatives that would allow the senior population to remain in Wawa and age in place with suitable housing options.